-Java is concurrent where you can execute many statements instead of sequentially executing it.
-Also, it is class-based and an object-oriented programming language.
-In addition to these features, Java is also an independent programming language that follows the logic of “Write once, Run anywhere”.
-This means that the compiled code can run on all platforms which supports java.
+- Independent programming language that follows the logic of “Write once, Run anywhere” i.e. the compiled code can run on all platforms which supports java.

 In simple words, it is a computing platform where you can develop applications.

-Java is platform independent which means that any application written on one platform can be easily ported to another platform.
-This is a key feature of java as it can run on all the operating systems without any dependencies.
+Portable: This is platform independent which means that any application written on one platform can be easily ported to another platform.

 JVM (Java Virtual Machine)

 It is an abstract machine.
-It is a specification that provides run-time environment in which java bytecode can be executed.
+It is a specification that provides a run-time environment in which the bytecode can be executed.
 It follows three notations:

-- Specification: It is a document that describes the implementation of the Java virtual machine.
+- Specification: It is a document that describes the implementation of the JVM.
 It is provided by Sun and other companies.

 - Implementation: It is a program that meets the requirements of JVM specification.